 A lecture/studio drawing course based on the visual structure of the human figure, both skeletal and muscular.
 Students learn to draw from life and costumed figures to strengthen their understanding of figure articulation, action, proportion and anatomical construction.
+Credits: 3

 Students are responsible for cost of instructional art materials and supplies beyond those directly covered by lab fees.
+Lab Hours: 2 Lecture Hours: 2 Prerequisites: ARTS110 or permission of instructor.